Joystream/bounties/README.md

 |:------------:|:------------------:|:----------------:|:---------------:|:---------------:|
 | 17.07.19     |        0           |         3        |    **$626**     |     **$214**    |

 `*` Denotes bounties paid out before this "official" repository was up.
-Some of these bounties can be found in other repository's, some were simply posted on Telegram.
+Some of these bounties can be found in other repositories, some were simply posted on Telegram.

 ## Summary of Testnet Participation Payouts